The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 4-Day in Rome Itinerary Overview

-I tried to make this 4-day Rome Itinerary as perfect as possible – also, take advantage of the section Best Areas to Stay in Rome as you want to stay at a location where you can walk to the main attractions.
+I tried to make this 4-day Rome Itinerary as perfect as possible – Also, take advantage of the section Best Areas to Stay in Rome as you want to stay at a location where you can walk to the main attractions.

-You will want to visit the main attractions in Rome, or maybe join one of the best cooking classes in Rome – therefore, you will need to purchase tickets or join a group tour.
+One last very helpful tip is to try to book your tickets to attractions in advance as the city is very busy throughout the year.
+You will want to visit the main attractions in Rome.
 The advantage of a guided tour is that you will spend a short time in line, and with a local guide, you will learn and appreciate Rome’s history better.
 In this 4-day Rome Itinerary, you will find the best tours in the city.

 The Best 4-Day in Rome Itinerary